 This book provides a balanced overview of many topics and outlines many of the important questions in the field of AI ethics.
 Mark Coeckelbergh knows what he is talking about and is able to explain the core ideas to an audience of non-experts.
 The book provides valuable starting points for reflection and further study.
 All this I like.
 What I like less is that, although the table of contents suggests a clear structure of the text and the chapters do follow the structure, each chapter jumps back and forth through the topics.
 It feels a bit like the chapters are essays, rather than part of a bigger narrative.

 While I completely subscribe to Coeckelbergh’s call to arms to take the ethical questions seriously in education, policy making, development and use of AI (I, myself, have taught ethics to data science students), I find the underpinning of this relatively weak.
 He argues that ethics provides barriers to certain developments, but that these barriers are necessary.
 He also tries to present a case for positive ethics, developing a vision of the good life and good society and how AI can contribute to these.
-But instead of providing compelling examples of why both negative and positive ethics are essential to prevent a new AI Winter, Coeckelbergh’s argument is basically trust me, you need this.
+But instead of providing compelling examples of why both negative and positive ethics are essential to prevent a new AI Winter, Coeckelbergh’s argument is basically, trust me, you need this.
 This will hardly convince the sceptics.

 A final remark concerns the closing chapter, provocatively called ‘It’s the climate, stupid!
 On priorities, the Anthropocene, and Elon Musk’s car in space’.
 Here Coeckelbergh sees AI as a significant socio-technical system in the context of the big societal challenges we currently face.
 He rightly points out that ethical issues in AI are small beer compared with the challenges that global warming presents and that we should get our priorities right.
 He also shows that AI can affect the grand challenges both negatively and positively.
 It can increase existing inequalities among people and disadvantage those already hard hit by climate change.
 But AI can also help build a smart electricity grid with fewer energy losses.
-The message in the chapter is sound, but Coeckelbergh sounds more like an activist than as a scientist.
+The message in the chapter is sound, but Coeckelbergh sounds more like an activist than a scientist.
 I hope this does not obscure the message for the mainstream reader.

 References

-Boden, M. (2016) AI: It’s Nature and its Future, Oxford University Press, Oxford.
+Boden, M. (2016) AI: Its Nature and its Future, Oxford University Press, Oxford.

 Kurzweil, R. (2005) The Singularity is Near, Viking, New York.